 You must participate in Orientation/Course Registration in order to register for classes.
-Select your Orientation date and register on VisualZen.
+Select your Orientation date and register on your admissions portal.

 Your final high school transcript, with your graduation date should be sent to New Paltz by the first day of classes.
 It is required by the New York State Education Department to finalize enrollment and financial aid.